 Students must be admitted to Cameron University before the CU-VA will proceed with processing a student's paperwork for veterans benefits.

 - Either an Application for educational benefits VA Form 22-5490 or a Change of Program/Place Form, VA Form 22-5495 - completed.
-IMPORTANT: The CU-VA office is required to maintain a student file for everyone using veterans benefits.
-Any VA form should be processed through the CU-VA office for purposes of checking for correctness & completeness; as well as to provide the CU-VA with basic information if a benefits problem should arise.
-For students within state we recommend contacting our office for free preprinted forms to ensure completion of the correct forms, but VA forms may be accessed through: http://www.va.gov/vaforms
+You may apply online at: https://www.vets.gov/ IMPORTANT: The CU-VA office is required to maintain a student file for everyone using veterans benefits.
+Any VA form processed through the CU-VA office will be reviewed for correctness & completeness, as well as to provide the CU-VA with basic information if a benefits problem should arise.
+All students must contact the CU-VA office to initiate VA educational benefits.

 Pay Status Information

-To be considered a full-time student by VA for undergraduate students: you must be enrolled in at least 6 hours of 8 week courses each 8 week term or 12 hours of 16 week courses for the semester.
-For graduate student you must be in 9 hours of graduate level 16 week courses, or 4 hours of graduate level 8 week courses each 8 weeks, or consecutively meeting 3 hour 4 weekend courses (with no breaks between weekend meeting dates.)
+To be considered a full-time student by VA for undergraduate students, you must be enrolled in at least 6 hours of 8 week courses each 8 week term or 12 hours of 16 week courses for the semester.
+For graduate students, you must be in 9 hours of graduate level 16 week courses, 4 hours of graduate level 8 week courses each 8 weeks, or consecutively meeting 3 hour 4 weekend courses (with no breaks between weekend meeting dates).

 Note: The university considers a full-time student for the whole semester DIFFERENTLY than the VA for payment purposes!!

-We strongly encourage early enrollment of classes so we may have all necessary paperwork done and your enrollment certification ready to be sent to Muskogee.
+We strongly encourage early enrollment of classes so we may have all necessary paperwork done and your enrollment certification ready to be sent to the VA Regional Office.

 Contact the CU-VA for information concerning your VA payment status.
 VA Educational Benefits are non-taxable.